apache/hadoop/hadoop-hdds/docs/content/RunningViaDocker.md

 ozone instance on your machine.

 {{< highlight bash >}}
-cd ozone-0.2.1-SNAPSHOT/compose/ozone/
+cd compose/ozone/

 docker-compose up -d
 {{< /highlight >}}

 To verify that ozone is working as expected, let us log into a data node and run _freon_, the load generator for Ozone.
 The ```exec datanode bash``` command will open a bash shell on the datanode.

-The ozone freon command is executed within the datanode container.
+The `ozone freon` command is executed within the datanode container.
 You can quit freon via CTRL-C any time.
 The
 ```rk``` profile instructs freon to generate random keys.

 {{< highlight bash >}}